traitlab/tutorials/README.md

 ## How to find the tutorials
 First go to the folder corresponding to the data operation of interest.
 Then, sub-folders will relate to different themes or data types.
 Finally, every single tutorial should be in a separate folder with a short name that should allow you to find it.

+> The tutorials can be found by clicking on the `.md` (Markdown) files.
+They will render as HTML files that can be read in your browser.

-The structure of this repo is to make it as easy as possible for us to contribute tutorials.
-The drawback is that's it's not as nice as a structured book.
+The structure of this repo is to make it as easy as possible for lab members to contribute tutorials.
+The drawback is that's it's not as easy to find the tutorials, as it would if it was a structured website.
+Perhaps in the future we will make such a website.
+Perhaps not.

 ## How to contribute
 1. [Clone the repo](https://happygitwithr.com/rstudio-git-github.html) on RStudio
 2. Always pull before you start
 3. Create a folder for your tutorial at the right place